BichenWuUCB/squeezeDet/README.md

   ```Shell
   tensorboard --logdir=$LOG_DIR
   ```
+  Here, `$LOG_DIR` is the directory where your training and evaluation threads dump log events.
+As we mentioned it before, your training directory is specified by the flag `--train_dir` and your evaluation directory is specified by `--eval_dir`.
+Then `$LOG_DIR` should be the upper directory to `--train_dir` and `--eval_dir`.
 From tensorboard, you should be able to see a lot of information including loss, average precision, error analysis, example detections, model visualization, etc.

   ![alt text](https://github.com/BichenWuUCB/squeezeDet/blob/master/README/detection_analysis.png)
   ![alt text](https://github.com/BichenWuUCB/squeezeDet/blob/master/README/graph.png)